A festival of dual career: Delegates from 17 different countries attended the STARTING 11 Conference in the Amsterdam Olympic Stadium.

 The opening of project co-leader Dennis van Vlaanderen & rector Geleyn Meijer of the Amsterdam University of Applied Sciences gave a first insight into the origin of STARTING 11.
 The project, which started in 2019, originally built on the achievements of the first two EU Work Plans for Sport to close the gap between policy, research and practice.
 Positioned between the EU Guidelines on Dual Careers of Athletes and stakeholders wanting to implement these guidelines, STARTING 11 aims to professionalize the European dual career landscape.

-In his keynote, project co-leader Wolfgang Stockinger of TW1N, deepened the view on the EU dimension of dual careers both from an athlete and an environmental perspective.
+In his keynote, project co-leader Wolfgang Stockinger of TWIN, deepened the view on the EU dimension of dual careers both from an athlete and an environmental perspective.
 He presented dual career development environments as “interactive patterns of beliefs, expectations, motives, disciplines, communication processes, services, ethical standards, traditions, and cultures”.
 Transforming a theoretical dual career concept into effective action is consequently a complex task, likewise on athlete, practitioner and programme level.
 This is where STARTING 11 comes into play.

 Launch of the European Dual Career Toolkit